Tom Clancy's Splinter Cell: Chaos Theory: Reception

-Tom Clancy's Splinter Cell: Chaos Theory was a commercial success, selling 2.5 million copies by the end of March 2005.
+Splinter Cell: Chaos Theory received "universal acclaim" from critics for the Xbox and PC versions, while the PlayStation 2, N-Gage, and GameCube versions received "favorable" reviews, and the 3DS and DS versions received "mixed" reviews, according to review aggregator website Metacritic.

-The Xbox and PC versions of Chaos Theory received "universal acclaim", and the PlayStation 2, N-Gage, and GameCube versions received "favorable" reviews, while the 3DS and DS versions received "mixed" reviews, all according to video game review aggregator Metacritic.
 A 2013 IGN review described Chaos Theory as a "peak" in the series.
 Shawn Elliott of 1UP.com gave the Xbox version an A and said that it "isn't the cruel, ball-busting taskmaster of Splinter Cells past—the exacting details don't matter so long as the duties get done, and it's a better game because of it."
 Rob Semsey of TeamXbox gave the game 9.8 out of 10 and said, "The formula has been tweaked to an almost perfect mix of story and engrossing gameplay that still requires more use of brain over brawn...
 The presentation is off the charts with mesmerizing visuals and audio production, both of which have a major impact on how you play."
 Edge gave the game a score of eight out of ten and said it was "the game that the original Splinter Cell was meant to deliver: a tight play experience within a trusty framework, one more of enjoyment than irritation, and a game that's no longer exclusively for fans of repeated reloading."
-In Japan, Famitsu gave the Xbox version a score of three eights and one seven, bringing it to a total of 31 out of 40; for the PS2 version, the same magazine gave it two eights, one seven, and one six, bringing it to a total of 29 out of 40.
+Famitsu gave the Xbox version a score of three eights and one seven, bringing it to a total of 31 out of 40; for the PS2 version, the same magazine gave it two eights, one seven, and one six, bringing it to a total of 29 out of 40.